khanh96le/hl7tojson/README.md

 ```

 ## TODO
-- [] Support all versions of HL7 version 2
+- Support all versions of HL7 version 2
-- [] Support data description in multiple languages
+- Support data description in multiple languages
+- Add CI